 If you’re looking to change your career or your job, then your CV is the first step to getting there.
 Your CV should be the best representation of you, your skills and your experience.
-In order to get an interview or land a dream job it needs to stand out from the crowd.
-Let’s take a look at 7 tips to improve your CV and get it to the top of the pile.
+To get an interview or land a dream job, it needs to stand out from the crowd.
+Let’s take a look at seven CV tips to improve your resume and get it to the top of the pile.

 1. A simple Structure

 Your CV is the very first impression that you give an employer about yourself.
 A clearly structured CV tells an employer that you’re organised, detail-oriented and diligent.
-If your CV is cleanly laid out then employers can read it at a glance.
-If it’s too hard to read then it will probably end up in the bin.
+If your CV is clearly laid out, then employers can read it at a glance.
+If it’s too hard to read, then it will probably end up in the bin.